Scthe/scthe.github.io/content/blog/2021-11-04-managing-opengl-state/2021-11-04-managing-opengl-state.md

   />
   <Figcaption>

 Possible OpenGL per-fragment operations.
-This is just a very small part of the pipeline for graphic APIs.
+This is just a small part of the pipeline for graphic APIs.
 Most of the steps are in some way configurable, which proves how complex state management can be.
 Original graphic from [OpenGL specification 4.6](https://www.khronos.org/registry/OpenGL/specs/gl/glspec46.core.pdf).

   </Figcaption>
 </Figure>